st3v/weave-scope-release/docs/pcf-install-guide.md

     bosh -d ~/workspace/weave-scope-release/manifests/pcf-scope-app.yml deploy
     ```

 1. Verify the Scope App is up and running by pointing your browser at the IP address assigned to the Scope App instance and port `4040`.
-You can obtain the IP via `bosh vms scope-app`.
+You can obtain the IP via `bosh vms weave-scope`.
 If everything went well, you should see the following.

    <img src="images/scope-app-no-hosts.png">